Network model for periodically strained graphene: Network model

 are the incoming and outgoing amplitudes of one cell, respectively, and which are defined in Fig.\ \ref{fig:ncell}.
 Threefold rotation symmetry $\mathcal C_{3z}$ yields $S_0=S_1=S_2=S_3$ and $\mathcal M_x \mathcal T$ gives $S_0 = ( S_0 )^t$.
 We thus have

 where $0 \leq P \leq 1$, and $\varphi$ and $E_0$ are phases.
-Here, $P$ is the probability for a left turn and $\varphi$ is the relative phase difference of the amplitudes for a left and right turn, as illustrated in Fig.\ \ref{fig:ncell}.
-A detailed derivation of the $S$-matrix is given in App.\ \ref{app:network}.
+Here, $P$ is the probability for scattering along the acute corner of the triangle and $\varphi$ is the relative phase difference of the amplitudes, as illustrated in Fig.\ \ref{fig:ncell}(a).
+A detailed derivation of the $S$ matrix is given in App.\ \ref{app:network}.